-All things considered, though, male weed has proved itself useful in numerous ways, so think twice before eliminating every single boy plant from your field.
+All things considered, you should think twice before eliminating every single boy plant from your field.

 How to make a male plant female?

-With the help of hormones and chemicals.
-Don’t consider doing it unless you have the proper conditions to change the plant sex.
+In short, with the help of hormones and chemicals.
+That said, don’t consider doing it unless you have the proper conditions to change the plant sex.

-The chemicals needed are harmful to people and pets, so the male plant should be isolated properly.
+The chemicals needed are harmful to people and pets, so the male plant should be adequately isolated.
 Pay attention to cannabis growth stages.
 This can only be done when the plant is young enough.

 Do all plants have genders?

 No, not all plants have opposite sexes.
 The majority of plants are hermaphrodites, i.e., they have both male and female sex organs.
 Others are dioecious, which means they have separate sexes.
 Marijuana or cannabis belongs to the second group, though some pot plants may be hermaphrodites too.